 After graduating from Michigan State, Pedro continued to pursue his dream by traveling to Brasil and trying out for a Division 2 program in the state of Sao Paulo called Ole Brasil FC.
 The club’s main goal was to develop players for the next level of professional soccer in Brasil.
 After three months of the famous “peneira” (the Portuguese word for sieve, where players from all over the country came for an intense tryout where they are slowly cut, one by one), Pedro’s place on the roster for the start of the Campionato Paulista was cut short, ending his soccer career.

 After the cut, Pedro began his professional career in finance with his first job at an American Hedge fund which invested in agricultural assets in Brasil.
 In early 2013, Pedro moved back to Michigan to be closer to his family and to further prosper in the financial industry.

-Combining his lifetime passion of soccer and his yearning to give back to the community he grew up in, Reyes realized he could fullfill both motivations by starting his own personal training program to advance the level of soccer in the individual player while opening up opportunities for their future education.
-Thus began College Dreamers, a technical and developmental program that betters not only the athlete but also the community.
+Combining his lifetime passion of athletics and his desire to give back to the community, Pedro recognized the importance of having a coach, not only on the field, but in life.
+He joined forces with coach Michael Reyes in this training program to advance the level of soccer in individual players while opening opportunities for their future education.
+This was the start of College Dreamers, a technical and developmental program that improves not only the athlete, but also the community.